Nguyenson54X/basher/README.md

 # Basher

-Basher is a CLI AI Agent that interacts with the OpenAI-compatible LLM API for executing coding tasks.
+Basher is a CLI AI Agent that interacts with OpenAI-compatible LLM API for executing coding tasks.

+The only tool Basher ever uses is Bash.
+Whether it’s finding, reading, or editing files, Basher always generates a small Bash script to get the job done.

 ## Installation